Digital-Identity-Labs/indiid-policies/cookie_policy.md

 ### Measuring Website Usage: Gauges

-We use the Gauges [Gauges](http://get.gaug.es) service to record some simple usage statistics for Indiid.net.
+We use the [Gauges](http://get.gaug.es) service to record some simple usage statistics for Indiid.net.
 Gauges stores a few cookies to count your page views on Indiid.net.
 It does not record any personal information, or track you across websites.

 These cookies are not required to use Indiid.net.